Shreeharita27/-Cricket-World-Cup-Management-System/README.md

 •	To cancel the match enter Match ID and click cancel.
 ![image](https://user-images.githubusercontent.com/59958361/176105340-34f3bbac-3c75-4640-a8f0-3771278d8223.png)

 •	To update the result of a match enter it’s match ID if it is draw click on update match draw button.
 Otherwise enter winner team ID .
-Select whether they won match by wickets or runs select respective button.
+Select whether they won match by wickets or runs select respective button.<br />
-•	Enter number of wickets or runs in Won by wickets or runs.
+•	Enter number of wickets or runs in Won by wickets or runs.<br />
 •	Click update.
 The result will be updated.
 ![image](https://user-images.githubusercontent.com/59958361/176105403-cc1bb6db-0ad2-4e0b-aa1b-d02164a6ab3d.png)

-2.2 : To disqualify a player or a team go to Go to DISQUALIFY tab
+2.2 : To disqualify a player or a team go to Go to DISQUALIFY tab<br />
 •	Enter Player ID and click Go (that player will be disqualified).
  ![image](https://user-images.githubusercontent.com/59958361/176105436-b3184169-66d2-40fc-948a-9d641c35355f.png)